-Kennedy administration and the Cuban missile crisis, upon learning in the 1990s that the Soviet Union had succeeded in placing nuclear warheads in Cuba, including tactical warheads to repel any invasion.
-During the crisis itself, the United States did not know whether the Soviets had any nuclear warheads in Cuba.
-According to Secretary McNamara, "We had photographs of missile launchers but thought the warheads were yet to come."
-The possibility of tactical warheads that could be used to defeat an invasion had not been considered.
+e came so close . . .
+The world came within a hair breadth of nuclear war."1 These were the words of Robert McNamara, secretary of defense during the Kennedy administration and the Cuban missile crisis, upon learning in the 1990s that the Soviet Union had succeeded in placing nuclear warheads in Cuba, including tactical warheads to repel any invasion.
+During that crisis, the United States did not know that the Soviets had any operational nuclear warheads in Cuba.
+According to Secretary McNamara, "We had photographs of missile launchers but thought the warheads were yet to come."3 And the possibility of tactical warheads that could be used to defeat an invasion was not considered.
 Relying on this incomplete intelligence, the Joint Chiefs of Staff recommended an invasion of Cuba, and at one point during the crisis, McNamara considered an invasion "almost inevitable."4 Fortunately, as it almost certainly would have triggered nuclear war, the recommended invasion ultimately was not executed.

-The body of unclassified and declassified documents and eyewitness testimony from participants on both sides of the Cuban missile crisis has revealed numerous instances in which there was potential escalation to nuclear war.
+The body of unclassified and declassified documents and eyewitness testimony from participants on both sides of the Cuban missile crisis has revealed numerous instances of potential escalation to nuclear war.
 Like the unexecuted plan for invasion, some of these instances resulted from incomplete information, others resulted from inappropriate subordinate action, and still others from actual missteps.
-It can be argued that these instances represent "close calls" that provide an evidentiary basis for inferring the risk of failure of nuclear deterrence.
+It can be argued that these instances were "close calls" that provide an evidentiary basis for inferring the risk of failure of nuclear deterrence.
 On the other hand, according to the declassified Defense Department assessment of military operations during the crisis, "The military establishment responded to a threat to our national security promptly, with imagination, vigor, and an exemplary degree of professional competence and skill."
-5 The US Air Force's official study agreed that "the Air Force response to the Cuban crisis was outstanding."6 These two statements are consistent with the optimistic view that the US deterrence system in place during the crisis had such a degree of reliability that close calls either could be managed or were of such low risk that they would not jeopardize the system's overall performance.
+The US Air Force's official study agreed that "the Air Force response to the Cuban crisis was outstanding."
+These two statements are consistent with the optimistic view that the US deterrence system in place during the crisis had such a degree of reliability that close calls either could be managed or were of such low risk that they would not jeopardize the system's overall performance.

 The question of the reliability of the US deterrence system at the time of the Cuban missile crisis notwithstanding, the Soviet Union's placement of ballistic missiles in Cuba created great instability in that system.
-Cubanbased ballistic missiles would have greatly increased the number and reduced the times of flight of nuclear weapons to major portions of the United States.
+Cuban-based ballistic missiles would have greatly increased the number and reduced the times of flight of nuclear weapons to major portions of the United States.
 In an era when the mutuality of assured destruction had not yet been accepted, the United States viewed this as an intolerable threat, particularly because it emanated from the Western Hemisphere, long a sphere of dominant US influence.